-The Company is not aware of any potential conflicts of interest between the directors' duties to the Company, on the one hand, and their own interests and/or their other duties, on the other, except in relation to (the remuneration under) the management agreements with the CEO, CFO and COO.
-However, the Board of Directors does not expect these circumstances to result in the CEO, CFO and COO having a conflict of interest with their obligations to the Company.
+The Company is further not aware of any potential conflicts of interest between the directors' duties to the Company, on the one hand, and their own interests and/or their other duties, on the other, except in relation to (the remuneration under) the management agreements with the CEO, CFO and COO.
+However, the Board of Directors does not expect these circumstances to result in the CEO, CFO and COO having a conflict of interest in relation to their duties to the Company.